($808) Cost to ship a car from Columbia, SC to Baton Rouge, LA

 The time of the year

-Seasonal demand and weather conditions in both Columbia and Baton Rouge can impact car shipping prices.
+The time of year and weather conditions in Columbia and Baton Rouge play a major role in determining car shipping rates.

 If you're considering to move to Columbia, SC, better to consider during October, April and May to make sure weather will be pleasant.